How to Plant, Grow and Care for Roses

 How to Prune Roses

-Prune to reduce overall size by cutting each branch back to an outward-facing bud.
+- Cut each branch back to an outward-facing bud.
 Roses can be cut back hard, but we don’t recommend removing more than one-third to one-half of the overall growth.

-Remove old, diseased, or dead wood by cutting the affected branches down to the bottom of the plant.
+- Remove old, diseased, or dead wood by cutting the affected branches down to the bottom of the plant.